 The building used for the exterior shots of their apartment is located on the corner of 5th Avenue and 12th Street in Manhattan.
 The interior scenes were filmed at Culver Studios in California.

-Paul and Jamie’s bedroom featured black and white photographs of New York hanging over their bed…
+They had black and white photographs of New York over their bed…

 …and an old piano in the corner.

 Jerry Adler played Mr. Wicker, their friendly superintendent: